Carlos-Pessin/SQL_Portfolio/README.md

 # SQL_Portfolio
-This repository was created to set examples of SQL queries created by me in my recent trainings.
+This repository was created to set examples of MySQL queries created by me in my recent trainings.

 ### Sources
 - DNC Training